lhu10/Battleship/README.md

 ### Breakdown
 - Each player's boards are generated based on a files, containing the coordinates, length, and vertical or horizontal information about the ships
+- Program checks if the information in file doesn't cause any error with formation of board
 - Player 1 and Player 2 see their opponent's board that initially looks blank
 - Player 1 is prompted to input a coordinate to guess the location of one of the ships
 - Program shows whether it was hit or miss